Araguainha crater: Description

 Araguainha is a complex crater with annular and radial faults, exposed to the surface and eroded, cut through by the Araguaia River.
 The crater has an uplifted central core, shaped like an elliptical basin, consisting of exposed basement granite.
 Surrounding this core is a ring of shocked granite and overlying breccias; then another ring of ridges and mountains, 6.5 km in diameter and up to 150 m high, consisting of folded and steeply tilted Devonian sandstones.
 This central region is surrounded by an annular depression floored by rocks from Devonian and Carboniferous sandstone formations.
 The outer rim of the crater consists of remnants of semi-circular grabens in highly deformed Permo-Carboniferous sediments.
 Evidences of impact origin include shatter cones, impact breccias, and shocked quartz.

+In 2026, according to the pre-existing structural asymmetries, a shape of a nine-sides circular polygon is identified for the crater, a data for understanding how the target structure may influence the final shape of impact craters.

 Access and conservation

 The Araguainha Dome can be reached by car from Goiânia or from Cuiabá.
 An unpaved state road, between Ponte Branca and Araguainha, cuts across the central uplift, as does the Araguaia River.
 As of 1999, the local residents were not yet aware of the dome's nature and scientific importance.